AguaClara/aguaclara_tutorial/docs/source/python-and-hydrogen/python-packages.rst

 Reading Data with Pandas
 ------------------------

 Pandas is a popular Python package for data manipulation and analysis.
-We'll show you in this tutorial how to use Pandas to read files of data using and begin to perform calculations on the data.
+We'll show you in this tutorial how to use Pandas to read files of data and begin to perform analyze it.
 Remember that you can always check `the Pandas documentation <http://pandas.pydata.org/pandas-docs/stable/tutorials.html>`_ and `API Reference <http://pandas.pydata.org/pandas-docs/stable/reference/index.html>`_ to read more about the functions available.

 To start, we first load the Pandas library with alias 'pd.'